 1. Check viruses, malware, or adware

-To find out whether your machine has been caught by virus or malware, we recommend you run a full scan with Norton Security — one of the best antivirus software in the world as of 2017.
-A good alternative is Bitdefender Antivirus Plus.
+To find out whether your machine has been caught by virus or malware, we recommend you run a full scan with Bitdefender Antivirus Plus — one of the best antivirus software in the world as of 2018.
+A good alternative is Malwarebytes.

 Adware or spyware, on the other hand, can also bog down your PC, especially when you are surfing the Internet via a web browser (Chrome, Firefox, Safari, etc.).
 Adware is able to inject flash ads or redirect search queries to spammy advertising websites, often without your awareness.
-To check and remove this kind of malicious software, use SpyHunter 4 or Webroot Internet Security.
+To check and remove the malicious software, use Webroot Internet Security.

 It's a common myth that emptying disk space will speed up computers (source) as there is no scientific data to back it up.
 However, in our experience, having more storage space often makes a PC (and Mac) run better, as least we feel so.

 You can't solve all performance problems just by using some magic utility, but cleaning up the hard drive won't go wrong.
-Plus, a cleaner PC is also productivity booster as it helps find wanted files faster, and the users be more organized.
+Plus, a cleaner PC is also a productivity booster as it helps you find wanted files faster, and be more organized.

-There's no better tool for the job than CleanMyPC - like its name indicates, it's a program designed to clean all the junk and unnecessary files, optimize startup items, remove system plugins, and more.
+There's no better tool for the job than CleanMyPC - like its name indicates, it's a program designed to clean all the junk and unnecessary files, optimize startup items, remove unneeded programs and plugins, and more.

-Also, don't forget to implement Windows Updates on your PC, especially if you're under Windows 10.
-Always keep those software you regularly use up-to-date, this helps avoid application freezing issues.
+Don't forget to implement Windows Updates on your PC, especially if you're on Windows 10.
+Always keep that software you regularly use up-to-date, this helps avoid application freezing issues.

 Updating is often ignored by simply clicking "remind me later," but it's by no means a smart decision.
 To fix that, you can check or enable auto updates by going to This PC > Settings > Updates & Security.

-This may seem a no-brainer option, but it's probably the most effective way to speed up your notebook if your computer has been used for several years.
+This may seem a no-brainer option, but it's probably the most effective way to speed up an old HP laptop particularly it has been used for several years.
 The hard drive could die out anytime, and the RAM might be a bottleneck to run large programs.

 Pro tip: watch this video before you open your laptop's mainframe.